iechor/docs/content/contribute/checklist.md

 keywords: checklist, documentation, style guide, contribute
 ---

-Use this checklist to communicate in a way that is clear, helpful, and consistent with the rest of Docker Docs.
+Use this checklist to communicate in a way that is clear, helpful, and consistent with the rest of iEchor Docs.

 ##### Used active voice